 No amount of snow, though, could keep the Mardi Gras revelers in New Orleans from making their appointed rounds.
 The day after temperatures hit an all-time low of 7 degrees and as ice flowed down the Mississippi River into the Gulf of Mexico, the traditional carnival and Rex parade went on as scheduled through the streets of New Orleans.

-Even with the warmer temperatures that came in the latter half of the month, February 1899 remains the second-coldest February ever recorded in the United States—behind only 1936.
+Even with the warmer temperatures that came in the latter half of the month, February 1899 remains one of the coldest Februarys ever recorded in the United States.
 The geographic range of the icy temperatures, however, remains historic.

 The Great Arctic Outbreak caused millions of dollars of damage to crops and cooled the economy as barge traffic stalled on the Mississippi River and Great Lakes.
 Fish and game birds died in large numbers as did livestock that froze to death.
 There was a human toll as well.
 The U.S. Weather Bureau reported that between January 29 and February 13, 105 Americans died from avalanches and the freezing temperatures brought on by the Great Arctic Outbreak.